Skip to content

 Background Agents are Cursor's headline feature: you describe a task, the agent works in a cloud sandbox while you continue coding, and you review the diff when it finishes.
 You can now run agents locally, in worktrees, in the cloud, or on remote SSH.

-- Parallel Cascade sessions working on different parts of your codebase
+• Parallel sessions working on different parts of your codebase

 Zed Agent Mode takes the open-standards approach:

 Verdict: Cursor leads for autonomous background work.
-Windsurf leads for persistent context and session intelligence.
+Devin Desktop leads for persistent context and for teams that want the local/cloud split managed in one place.
 Zed leads for agent flexibility and the ability to use the best agent for each task.

 MCP (Model Context Protocol) Support